Last Updated: March 17, 2015

 age-related memory changes and possible warning signs of

 There's no clear-cut line between normal changes and warning

 signs.
 It's always a good idea to check with a doctor if a person's

 level of function seems to be changing.
 The Alzheimer's Association

 believes that it is critical for people diagnosed with dementia and

 support as early as possible.

-early signs of dementia.
-Forgetting important events and asking for
+loss and forgetting important events and asking for the same

-the same information over and over are also common symptoms of
+information over and over are also common symptoms of early stage

 - Difficulty Performing Familiar Tasks